Positive RMI, Positive MFI, And Elevated A/D Line

 Interpretation

 This interpretation records a co-occurrence of three volume-weighted price-direction readings (RMI, MFI, A/D line).
 It does not predict future returns, assess fundamental value, or indicate entry timing.
-The interpretationKey 'capital-flow-momentum' is conventional indicator vocabulary; none of the three obs measures actual institutional fund flows or capital commitment from any specific market participant — the formulas read price-and-volume only.
+The interpretationKey 'capital-flow-momentum' is conventional indicator vocabulary; none of the three observation measures actual institutional fund flows or capital commitment from any specific market participant — the formulas read price-and-volume only.

 Required Observations